Frankenstein and Climate Change

 The debate about all this has reached the mass media with the Daily Express and Vice taking the lead in questioning the mythic 'Tambora - Frankenstein' connections via our research listed above.
 See these articles in the links below:

 What we feel is that Frankenstein may well be relevant to the study of climate change but not in a direct way.
 Indirectly, though, the Frankenstein story offers us warnings about letting technological hubris run amok -- which is indeed relevant to the creation of the industrial technologies over the past two hundred years that have been implicated in global warming.
-(This is something we explore in detail in this article about future "Cities of Frankenstein")
+This is something we explore in detail in these articles about future "Frankencities" (2017) and "Cities of Frankenstein" (2020).